We performed a comparison between Cato SASE Cloud Platform and Peplink SpeedFusion based on real PeerSpot user reviews.

 "The stability has room for improvement."

 Cato SASE Cloud Platform is ranked 5th in Software Defined WAN (SD-WAN) Solutions with 21 reviews while Peplink SpeedFusion is ranked 11th in Software Defined WAN (SD-WAN) Solutions with 8 reviews.
 Cato SASE Cloud Platform is rated 8.8, while Peplink SpeedFusion is rated 8.8.
 The top reviewer of Cato SASE Cloud Platform writes "Useful remote worker VPN, centralized management, and simple on-boarding process".
 On the other hand, the top reviewer of Peplink SpeedFusion writes "Helps to connect remote systems and offers collaborative features ".
-Cato SASE Cloud Platform is most compared with Zscaler Zero Trust Exchange, Cisco SD-WAN, Prisma Access by Palo Alto Networks, Fortinet FortiGate and VMware SD-WAN, whereas Peplink SpeedFusion is most compared with Fortinet FortiGate, Cradlepoint NetCloud, Cisco SD-WAN and F5 BIG-IP Local Traffic Manager (LTM).
+Cato SASE Cloud Platform is most compared with Zscaler Zero Trust Exchange, Prisma Access by Palo Alto Networks, Cisco SD-WAN, Fortinet FortiGate and VMware SD-WAN, whereas Peplink SpeedFusion is most compared with Fortinet FortiGate, Cradlepoint NetCloud, Cisco SD-WAN and F5 BIG-IP Local Traffic Manager (LTM).
 See our Cato SASE Cloud Platform vs. Peplink SpeedFusion report.

 See our list of best Software Defined WAN (SD-WAN) Solutions vendors and best WAN Edge vendors.